neildc/haskell-toy-robot/README.md

   - [X] The application must be a command line application.
   - [X] Input can be from a file, or from standard input, as the developer chooses.
      - going for stdin, can always `cat $FILE | thisProgram` anyway
-  -  [ ] The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+  -  [x] The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+     - Hard coding the 5 x 5 units in `Lib.boardHeight/Width` constants for now.

 - [ ] User Input
   - [ ] The first valid command to the robot is a PLACE command,
   - [ ] after that, any sequence of commands may be issued, in any order, including another PLACE command.
   - [ ] The application should discard all commands in the sequence until a valid PLACE command has been executed.